Lepidotrigla argus: Distribution and habitat

 Lepidotrigla argus is endemic to Australia where it is found from the Houtman Abrolhos Islands to Rowley Shoals in Western Australia and from Cape York south to off Disaster Bay, New South Wales, and has been reported from Papua New Guinea.
 This is a benthic species of the continental shelf, living on soft substrates at depths between 24 and 172 m.

 Biology

 Lepidotrigla argus has a estimated longevity of more than 6 years and the mean length at which sexual maturity was reached is 13.1 cm in females and 13.5 cm in males.
 Studies on the gonads of captured fishes suggested that long-fiined gurnards spawn in all months, however the recruitment of new individuals into the population occurs periodically.
-Juveniles settle into shallow nursery areas at depths between 30 and 60 m and when the are sexually mature they move into deeper waters between 60 and 90 m.
+Juveniles settle into shallow nursery areas at depths between 30 and 60 m and when they are sexually mature they move into deeper waters between 60 and 90 m.